 - TASM gives administrators the ability to prioritize workloads, tune performance, and monitor and manage workload and system health.
 TASM automates tasks that were previously labor-intensive for application DBAs and operational DBAs.

 - TIWM provides basic workload management capabilities to customers without full TASM.
 TIWM offers a subset of TASM.

-While this book touches upon TIWM, it focuses primarily on TASM.
+While this document touches upon TIWM, it focuses primarily on TASM.
 For more information on the differences between TASM and TIWM, see A Comparison of TASM and TIWM Features.